Illinois COVID-19 Update: IL reports 10,526 cases, 148 coronavirus deaths; officials detail vaccine distribution plan

 "I don't think at any time, even during the last pandemic, there was anything quite like this, right.
 There wasn't a vaccine that was being distributed like this, and in such quick fashion, too," Pritzker said Friday.

-Illinois will receive vaccine shipments directly from the CDC, and then house them in the state's strategic national stockpile at an undisclosed location.
+Illinois will receive vaccine shipments directly from the Centers for Disease Control and Prevention, and then house them in the state's strategic national stockpile at an undisclosed location.
 From there it will be sent to the 10 regional hospitals for distribution to local health departments and providers.

 The deaths reported Friday include: